MicrosoftDocs/dynamics365smb-docs/business-central/ui-specify-printer-selection-reports.md

 ---
 title: Setting Up Reports to Print on Specific Printers | Microsoft Docs
-description: Learn about specifying a printer for a report and using the Printer Selections window.
+description: Learn about specifying a printer for a report and using the Printer Selections page.
 services: project-madeira
 documentationcenter: ''
 author: SusanneWindfeldPedersen